-At September 30, 2006, we had cash resources of \$20,894,000 compared to \$10,054,000 at June 30, 2006.
-The increase was due to the capital raising in July 2006, as described below, which was partially offset by the payment of the \$5,000,000 milestone license fee and expenditures in the clinical trial program and other corporate expenses incurred in the period.
+At March 31, 2007, we had cash resources of \$18,271,000 compared to \$10,054,000 at June 30, 2006.
+The increase was due to the capital raising in July 2006, as described below, which was partially offset by the payment of the \$5,000,000 second lump sum license fee and expenditures in the clinical trial program and other corporate expenses incurred in the period.
 Funds are invested in short term market accounts, pending use.

-On July 11, 2006, we entered into a securities subscription agreement with certain accredited investors providing for the placement of 6,329,311 shares of our common stock and warrants exercisable for 2,215,258 shares of our common stock at a purchase price of \$2.90 per unit.
+On July 11, 2006, we entered into a securities subscription agreement with certain accredited investors providing for the placement of 6,329,311 shares of the Company's common stock and warrants exercisable for 2,215,258 shares of the Company's common stock at a purchase price of \$2.90 per unit.
 Each unit consisted of one share of common stock and 0.35 of a warrant to purchase one share of common stock.
-The warrants have an exercise price of \$4.35 per share, subject to certain adjustments.
+The warrants have an exercise price of \$4.35 per share, subject to certain adjustments in the event of stock dividends, stock splits and other similar events.
 The warrants may be exercised no less than six months from the closing date and will expire four years from the date of issuance, or July 11, 2010.
 We closed the private placement on July 11, 2006.
+The Company received proceeds of \$16.8 million net of \$1.5 million commissions and other costs.

-On July 11, 2006, we entered into a standby equity distribution agreement, which we refer to as the SEDA, with Cornell Capital Partners, LP.
+On July 11, 2006, we entered into a standby equity distribution agreement, which we refer to as the SEDA, with Cornell.
 Under the SEDA, we may issue and sell to Cornell shares of our common stock for a total purchase price of up to \$15 million, once a resale registration statement is in effect.
 We have sole discretion whether and when to sell shares of our common stock to Cornell.
 Cornell will be irrevocably bound to purchase shares of our common stock from us after we send a notice that we intend to sell shares of our common stock to Cornell.
 Each advance under the SEDA is limited to a maximum of \$1.5 million.

-In connection with the SEDA, we paid Cornell a commitment fee of 123,626 shares of our common stock and warrants to purchase 600,000 shares of our common stock that expire on July 11, 2010.
+In connection with the SEDA, we paid Cornell a commitment fee of 123,626 shares of our common stock and warrants to purchase 600,000 shares of our common stock which expire on July 11, 2010.
 The warrants have an exercise price of \$4.35 per share, subject to certain adjustments.